CATCH: Channel-Aware multivariate Time Series Anomaly Detection via Frequency Patching: CATCH

-We design a novel training process to enhance the model's ability to detect both point anomalies and subsequence anomalies.
-And the Channel Fusion Module (CFM) is also encouraged to discover appropriate channel correlations for different frequency bands.
-Specifically, we design multiple optimization objectives and a bi-level optimization process to achieve these.

-\textbf{Fine-grained Channel Correlation Discovering.} We introduce the forward propagation process of CFM in Section~\ref{sec: CFM}.
-From an optimization perspective, it is essential to design appropriate optimization objectives to enhance the effectiveness of generated masks.
-A direct motivation is to explicitly enhance the attention scores between relevent channels defined by the mask, thus aligning the attention mechanism with the currently discovered optimal channel correlation, which helps isloate the adverse effects from irrelevant channels and provides robustness for the attention mechanism.
-Then we iteratively optimize the mask generator to refine the channel correlations, tuning the capacity of attention mechanism to fully capture the interrelationships between channels.
-Intuitively, we devise a compound loss function to guide the mask generator exploring the space of channel correlations (from CI to CD).
-The proposed compound loss function for patch ${\mathrm{P}^\ast}^{i}$ is formalized as:
+\textbf{Channel Correlation Discovering.} From an optimization perspective, it is essential to design appropriate optimization objectives to enhance the effectiveness of generated masks.
+A direct motivation is to explicitly enhance the attention scores between relevant channels defined by the mask, thus aligning the attention mechanism with the currently discovered optimal channel correlation, which helps isloate the adverse effects from irrelevant channels and provides robustness for the attention mechanism.
+Then we iteratively optimize the \textit{Mask Generator} to refine the channel correlations, tuning the capacity of attention mechanism in the \textit{Channel-Masked Transformer Layer} to fully capture the interrelationships between channels.
+Intuitively, we devise two loss functions to guide the \textit{Mask Generator} exploring the space of channel correlations (from CI to CD).
+The proposed loss functions are formalized as: